m-sarabi/FunzenSky/readme.md

 - Craft tall flowers from small flowers (of the same color).
 ## New Mechanics
 - Convert a stack of coal blocks to one diamond by an anvil that falls through lava.
-- Obtain mycelium by placing this blocks on top of eachother: <b>"Coarse Dirt, Hay Bale, Mushroom Stem, Coarse Dirt"</b> in light level of 2 or lower (top Coarse Block should be placed last.)
-It takes 5 minutes to convert and it should not be interrupted during conversion.
+- Obtain mycelium by placing this blocks on top of eachother: <b>"Coarse Dirt, Hay Bale, Mushroom Stem, Coarse Dirt"</b> in light level of 2 or lower around the Hay and Stem(top Coarse Block should be placed last, solid blocks could be placed adjacent to the blocks to make it dark) It takes 5 minutes to convert and it should not be interrupted during conversion.
 ## Multiplayer QoL Features
 - Reset the spawn platform periodically and notify nearby players.
 - Give resistance effect to players on the spawn platform.